Involvement

 Honors ambassadors

-As an honors ambassador, you’ll play an important role in making prospective students and their families feel comfortable at KU.
-You’ll also develop teamwork, communication, and leadership skills as you meet with families and plan events that enhance the recruitment process.
+Program ambassadors play an important role in making prospective students and their families feel comfortable at KU and among our community.
+Along the way, they develop teamwork, communication, and leadership skills as they meet with families and plan events that enhance the recruitment process.

 Involvement can range from speaking one-on-one with prospective students to giving brief presentations to larger groups of students and parents.
-Ambassadors have flexibility in determining their level of participation in events and programs, and your time commitment can vary depending on your schedule, though presence at some night and weekend events will likely be requested.
+Ambassadors have flexibility in determining their level of participation in events and programs, and the time commitment can vary depending on a student's schedule, though presence at some night and weekend events will likely be requested.

 Ambassador applicants will upload separate PDF documents with answers of no more than 250 words to each of the following prompts: